 This year, this month in fact I turn 36.
-I am over the 35 year hill and on my way up to 40 – as my hubby constantly reminds me.
+Happy Birthday to me!
+I am over the 35 year hill and on my way up to 40 – as my husband constantly reminds me.

 As I sit at times contemplating life in general I often think back to my youth and think of the dreams I had for my future.
 I had plans to graduate as an army officer, until a careers advisor told me I’d be better suited to secretarial work.
 Then I had plans to top the legal profession and become a barrister, which were dashed by poor choices and a desire to self destruct.

 My life hasn’t followed the path my younger self imagined.
 Am I sad about that?
 No, of course not.
 If I were then I would regret the decisions made to have children and to marry.
 I would regret all the decisions who make me who I am today, and although at times things are difficult, I wouldn’t want it any other way or to spend it with any other people.

 Looking at the past, the last 35 years, I am struck by the things I shyed away from doing because of a lack of self worth and confidence.
 Opportunities to improve myself, selfishly, passed over because I just didn’t believe I was good enough.
 It grieves me to see them in my minds eye, and yet that anxious nervousness still saturates the memories.